xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 implementation by measuring  the  overhead  in  time  required to compile what should be a trivial case.
 It's also  interesting to measure the amount of code produced.
-In many compilers, the code can be fairly large, because they always include  the  whole run- time  library whether they need it or not.
+In many compilers, the code can be fairly large, because they always include  the  whole run-time library whether they need it or not.
 Early  versions  of Turbo Pascal produced a 12K object file for  this  case.
 VAX C generates 50K!